 3. Explore the Old Town of Sarajevo.

 Sarajevo’s Old Town is one of the cutest that I’ve seen–it reminds me of a village that a Disney cartoonist would draw.
+Wherever you turn, people are selling everything from teapots to Bosnian SIM cards.
 Wandering aimlessly around it was one of our favorite things to do in Sarajevo.

 4. Walk across the Latin Bridge.